 Prof. Thirumalai Venkatesan

-Prof. Thirumalai Venkatesan is M.Sc.
-(2Yrs) Physics from Indian Institute of Technology Kanpur.
+Prof. Thirumalai Venkatesan obtained his M.Sc. degree in Physics at Indian Institute of Technology, Kanpur.
 He then did a Ph.D. from the University of New York.
 Prof Venkatesan spent 17 years at Bell Labs/ Bellcore as a scientist/research manager, 17 years as a professor of electrical and computer engineering, physics at the center for superconductivity at the University of Maryland.

 Prof. Venkatesan spent 17 years at Bell Labs / Bellcore as a scientist/research manager, 17 years as a professor of Electrical and Computer Engineering, Physics at the Center for Superconductivity at the University of Maryland.
 In 2008, he founded the Nano Institute at NUS Singapore where he is the provost chair professor of Electrical and Computer Engineering, Physics, MSE and NGS departments, and the Director of NUS Nano Science and Nano Technology Institute (NUSNNI).
 He was also the founding director of the surface modification lab at Rutgers University.